KevinSRR/REPaL/README.md

 ```

 ## Acknowledgements
-- Thanks to BERTNet: https://github.com/tanyuqian/knowledge-harvest-from-lms regarding the implementation of relation definition bootstraping
+- Thanks to [BERTNet](https://github.com/tanyuqian/knowledge-harvest-from-lms) regarding the implementation of relation definition bootstraping
 - Thanks to OpenAI regarding the implementation of calling api asynchronously